SNP auditors quit days after Nicola Sturgeon’s husband arrested in finance probe

 Peter Murrell, 58, who recently stood down as the party’s chief executive, was in police custody for almost 12 hours following his arrest on Wednesday, before being released without charge.

+On Thursday, new SNP leader Humza Yousaf said it was “very, very clear that the governance of the party was not as it should be”.

+He has promised a review of governance and transparency with external input, which will be discussed at a meeting of the party’s national executive committee later this month.

-Police vans, a large blue tent and a cordon were erected in their front garden on Thursday morning, as Ms Sturgeon cancelled a planned appearance at a climate change event in Edinburgh.
+Police vans, a large blue tent and a cordon were erected in Mr Murrell’s front garden on Thursday morning, as Ms Sturgeon cancelled a planned appearance at a climate change event in Edinburgh.

 Ms Sturgeon has said she had “no prior knowledge of Police Scotland’s action or intentions” when her husband was arrested, but will “fully co-operate if required” with the police.